sl66617n/KMeans_Hadoop_MapReduce/README.md

-## K-Means Clustering in Java using Hadoop MapReduce on Cryptocurrency Market History
+## K-Means Clustering in Java using Hadoop MapReduce
 This project uses Amazon Web Service (AWS) in order to do a cloud based Map Reduce K-Means Clustering.
 The MapReduce program that is being used is Hadoop.

 There are three parts in this README markdown: